 If you have studied at a university or college that is recognized by Dalhousie, you may receive credit for course work already completed.
 You can view university and college work that has been assessed for transfer credit in the past on our Transfer Credit Equivalencies Table.
 If you are a current post-secondary student in Nova Scotia you may also find the MyTransferCreditGuide section of MyNSFuture useful.
 Please note that courses not appearing in the Transfer Credit Equivalencies Table may be eligible for transfer credit.
 To receive credit you need:

 How does it work?

-- Once our assessment is complete we will let you know which of your courses transfer to your new program.
+When your transfer assessment is complete we will let you know which courses you will receive transfer credit for in your new program.
 The appropriate credits will be added to your student record.

 Please remember to send in transcripts with final grades for any completed courses.
-For any in-progress courses please send a final transcript as soon as they are available.
+For any in-progress courses please send a final transcript as soon as they become available.